Josee5691/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines displays the last 10 lines of a file 5-firstlines displays the first 10 lines of a file 6-third_line displays the third line of a file
+4-lastlines displays the last 10 lines of a file 5-firstlines displays the first 10 lines of a file 6-third_line displays the third line of a file 8-cwd_state writes the output of ls -la to a file